 However, not all treatment centers are created equal, and finding one for your specific needs can be a challenge if you don’t know where to begin.
 However, there are a number of factors to consider that can help you find an effective treatment program.
 Plus, there are people that can help you make an informed decision about the type of treatment that might help lead you to a life free from active addiction.

-As the opioid crisis grew, especially within the last decade, more and more people were looking to the sunshine and sandy beaches as an addiction rehab destination.
+As the opioid crisis grew, especially within the last decade, more and more people were looking to the sunshine and sandy beaches as an incentive to travel to Florida for addiction rehab.
 In response, more and more treatment centers opened their doors in the Sunshine State.
 However, the boom soon led to bust when some unscrupulous centers were caught using unsafe or unethical practices.
 Ineffective treatment centers brought in people from out of state that were not given the help they needed, which led to a rise in Florida’s addicted population.
 The result was a negative stigma around addiction treatment and centers that serve people with substance use disorders.

-Today, Florida lawmakers and insurance companies alike are cracking down on addiction treatment in the hopes that reform can forge a path to more high-quality treatment in the country’s most popular treatment destinations.
+Today, Florida lawmakers and insurance companies alike are cracking down on addiction treatment in the hopes that reform can forge a path to more high-quality treatment across the state.
 Most recently, a congressional committee was formed to investigate different aspects of the opioid crisis, especially relating to the quality and practices in the addiction treatment industry.
 The House Energy and Commerce Committee continues to look into ways legislation can advance the fight against opioids.
 One of their goals, according to their website, is to “continue investigations into several key issues that have contributed to this growing epidemic.”

 As the addiction epidemic grows and oversight continues to reform addiction treatment, rehab hubs like South Florida may be useful in advancing addiction treatment and research.
 Some of the longest standing industry-leading treatment centers are located in Florida and serve as an example of what results-driven treatment should look like.

-West Palm Beach is one of the most beautiful areas of the Gold Coast and it is also home to dozens of treatment centers and might have the highest concentration of rehab facilities in the United States.
-However, it also has some of the highest quality treatment centers and pioneers in the pursuit of evidence-based, results-driven treatment.
+South Florida has some of the highest quality treatment centers and pioneers in the pursuit of evidence-based, results-driven treatment.
 For instance, the Palm Beach Institute has been opened for 45 years and was the first private addiction treatment center opened in the State.
-This industry leader is a testament to the type of top quality treatment some Florida addiction treatment centers offer, including experienced medical treatment.
-Psychiatric care, evidence-based practices, psychotherapy, nutrition specialists, and after-care.
+This industry leader is a testament to the type of top quality treatment some Florida addiction treatment centers offer, including experienced medical treatment, psychiatric care, evidence-based practices, psychotherapy, nutrition specialists, and after-care.

-Though not every Florida addiction treatment center is right for everyone, there are many options available that make Florida a desirable treatment location.
+Though not every Florida addiction treatment center is right for everyone, there are many options available that make Florida’s treatment landscape ideal.
 The challenge is finding the right one, but there are factors to consider that can help you make a decision.

 With so many treatment center options in South Florida, it’s important to know what to look for when you are considering addiction treatment.
 Addiction is a complex neurological disease and it requires a complex and personalized treatment approach.
 When you are considering your treatment and therapy options, there are two major questions that you should know the answer to: What type of treatment is the most effective and what level of care do I need?
 While you don’t have to root out all of this information on your own, it can help to have a general understanding of addiction treatment.
 Otherwise, addiction specialists are available 24/7 to take your call and answer any questions you might have.